The Great Divide Trail: Mile 0

 The trail ran south beside a clear fast flowing stream, the rugged mountains of the Canadian Rockies bracing the sky, the forest deep and green, and the trail, at first smooth, perhaps groomed for the many tourists, soon turned rough and rocky.
 Succotash was banged and jarred, she rattled and lurched.
 I couldn’t, for the life of me, see how she could withstand 2,700 miles of this kind of abuse.
 I was right.

 For the first time I felt—not transported, it was too small, too tentative, too early in the trip, to call it that—say it was more of a joyful hop;one charged by the beauty of the country, the starting of a great project, of the body, mind, and soul all aligned and ticking over with the frictionless beauty of a good front wheel, and an absolute absence of traffic.

-Years ago, thirty-five in fact, I’d abandoned my scruples and had taken a job on the Alaskan Pipeline.
-My very first night on the job—I was on the North Slope, it was 40 below, the wind was screeching—and the my foreman shows up with a brand-new, still cellophaned game of Risk.
-We spent the entire shift—it was night and very black outside—playing two games and I won both.
+Years ago, thirty-five, in fact, I’d abandoned my scruples and had taken a job on the Alaskan Pipeline.
+My very first night on the job—I was on the North Slope, it was 40 below, the wind was screeching—and the foreman shows up with a brand-new, still cellophaned game of Risk.
+We spent the entire shift—it was night and very black outside—playing two games.
+I won both.